Friday, February 21, 2025

 Tragedy in the Study Hall

 The teacher who normally ran the study hall was spared a tragic fate by taking a preplanned vacation, O’Connor said.
 “It was a planned absence.”
-She had made the room into a comforting place and handpicked the students who would be there that day.
-They were kids she thought needed extra help, according to O’Connor.
+She had made the room into a comforting place and handpicked the students who would be there that day, O’Connor said.

 Rupnow shot to death a substitute teacher who was running the study hall, killed a teenager, and shot another teacher and five other students.
 Two of the students are in critical condition, police said.